NicKoehler/chatgpt_telegram_bot/README.md

 You can rollback the conversation by sending the `/rollback` command, and you can reset the conversation by sending the `/reset` command.

+You can update the bot by sending the `/update` command, and you can stop the bot by sending the `/stop` command.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.